Using Telematics to Save on Fuel

 So, with this extensive list of problems, how do fleet managers go about crafting the best fleet fuel strategy?

 Telematics gives fleet managers the tools to optimize nearly everything about their fleet.
 And that certainly includes fuel economy.
 While fleet managers have no control over the fluctuations of diesel prices, they can optimize driver behavior.
 However, this is no small feat.
 With drivers interspersed throughout the country for a lot of fleets, identifying the driver’s behavior and practices seems impossible.
 However, telematics offers fleet managers eyes on the drivers and their habits.
-With full telematics solutions like Global Cloud Fleet’s EZ750 and its coupled VS800 Video Solution, fleet managers can monitor a myriad of events, and do so from wherever they are thanks to the products’ cloud processing.
+With full telematics solutions like EZ Fleet Tracking’s EZ750 and its coupled VS800 Video Solution, fleet managers can monitor a myriad of events, and do so from wherever they are thanks to the products’ cloud processing.